amazon-connect/amazon-connect-chat-ios/README.md

 **3. Available Override Methods**

-Your custom client can override any or all of these methods from the `AWSClient` base class:
+Your custom client can override any or all of these ACPS methods from the `AWSClient` base class:

 | Method | Purpose | Required Parameters |
 |--------|---------|-------------------|